develop-me/bootcamp--week-03--programming-fundamentals/scripts/03--functions--basics/README.md

 - Can assign a function to a variable like any other value
 - Functions don't run until you **call** them
 - When you call a function you can pass it **arguments**
+- Functions accept the arguments with **parameters**
+    - Just variables that are created for you
+    - Only exist inside the function
 - Functions normally return values
 - **Fat arrow** syntax
     - one line